MJoergen/x16-assembly-tutorial/Episode_3/README.md

 game in assembly language for the Commander X16.

 In this and the next episode we will add the moving ball.
-I've decided to splite the ball programming into two episodes, because the collision handling is quite complicated.
+I've decided to split the ball programming into two episodes, because the collision handling is quite complicated.
 So in this first part we will just focus on getting the ball moving on the screen.
 Collision handling is done in the next episode.